 These are great methods because students must put themselves in their patients’ shoes.
 They learn to feel with their patients instead of for them, which naturally increases empathy in a huge way.

-We’ve laid out essential soft skills for nurses to build the nurse-patient relationship.
+We’ve laid out essential soft skills to use in patient education exercises.
 Now it’s time to explore the tools that will help you prepare your students.

 Try-Out Peer Review

-Peer review empowers nurses to learn from other nurses, saving instructors time.
+Peer review for patient education scenarios empower nurses to learn from other nurses, saving instructors time.
 It’s also helpful for students who feel more comfortable receiving feedback from a peer, particularly on something as sensitive as communication skills.

 Peer review can be practiced after a simulation, role play, or an assessment.
 American Nurse Today lists six guidelines for effective peer review based on standards from the American Nurses Association: